040code/040code/_posts/2018-09-04-fsf-backend.md

 Two nice talks on our power as developers to shape the world.
 Let's do this right this time.

 ### Cats, The Musical!
 Algorithmic Song Meow-ification
 Rating: :star: :star: :star: :star:

-Beth Haubert [@haubertdashery](https://twitter.com/haubertdashery), Awesome to see how passioned shed hacked her way around to generated a cat meow song from songs using.
-Was realy fun to see!
+Awesome to see how Beth Haubert ([@haubertdashery](https://twitter.com/haubertdashery)) passionated hacked her way around to generated a cat meow song from songs using ruby.
+It was really fun to see, how the program evolved!
+Especially because at the end, the result was really terrible..

 ### Everything in sketchnotes..